 Deconstructed Live began at the turn of the millennium as a showcase for contemporary music.
-Writing regular columns for a handful of magazines provided Kingsley Marshall with access to some of the most interesting producers and musicians operating in the UK at the time, and the gigs – held in boutique venues all over the country – allowed for a varied music policy.
+Writing columns for music magazines in the UK and overseas provided Kingsley Marshall with access to some of the Uk’s most interesting producers and musicians and the gigs – held in boutique venues all over the country – allowed for a varied music policy.
 This night wasn’t just about soul, funk, house or hip hop – rather the opportunity for some fabulous producers, DJs, label managers (and the occasional journalist) to play their favourite records to a receptive crowd.

-Each DJ played for between two and four hours, yet only half a dozen records were heard more than once in 140 hours of music.
+Each DJ played a set of between two and four hours, yet only half a dozen records were heard more than once in 140 hours of music.
 Obscurities, rarities and unreleased demo tracks jostled for attention.
 Lots of promoters talk up their music policy, but we’d challenge any other club to boast such variety.
 Our friends eclectic.

 With some foresight, a trusty minidisc was employed to record every single one of these sets and uploaded to Mixcloud for posterity.